 He was ordained a priest on 2 June 1979.

-In 1986, he continued his studies at the University of Bouchum and earned a doctorate in theology.
-In 1989, he was nominated Director of the Social Institute "Kommende".
-He was also professor of social doctrine of the church at the theology faculty of Paderborn.
+In 1986, he continued his studies at the University of Bouchum and obtained a doctorate in theology.
+In 1989, he was nominated Director of the Social Institute Kommende.
+He was also professor of social doctrine of the church at the faculty of theology of Paderborn.

-On 23 July 1996 he was appointed titular Bishop of Petina and Auxiliary of Paderborn.
-He was consecrated on 21 September 1996.
+On 23 July 1996 he was appointed Titular Bishop of Petina and Auxiliary Bishop of Paderborn.
+He was ordained a bishop on 21 September 1996.

 On 20 December 2001 he was named Bishop of Trier.

-On 30 November 2007 he was appointed Archbishop of Munich and Freising.
+He was appointed Archbishop of Munich and Freising on 30 November 2007.

 On 22 March 2012 he was elected President of the Commission of the Bishops’ Conference of the European Community (COMECE).